Akashbairwa83/IS3751_Datasheet/README.md

-# IS3751: DMX to Addressable LED
+# IS3751: DMX to Addressable LED Converter IC
 Control up to 170 3-color or 128 4-color Addressable LEDs

 ## General Description